jeffreydu/FreeDOM/README.md

     <p> finally something worth keeping </p>
     ```

-  * perform different actions using FreeDOM's versatile $l function
+  * perform different actions using FreeDOM's versatile $j function

     _$j responds to different inputs that you give it_